• U.S.A. Pre-Fabricated Steel Buildings

 All of the above requirements still apply for a metal aircraft hangar, but now one or more huge doors need to operate on and hang from the frames.

-When a call comes in for airplane hangars design, we start with the door.
-We ask the size and style of the door they would like whether it is a bi-fold, which folds up into a wedge, or a hydraulic style, which tilts up from the front of the building.
+When a call comes in to design a hangar we start with the door.
+We ask the size and style of the door they would like.
+Whether it is a bi-fold, which folds up into a wedge, or a hydraulic style, which tilts up from the front of the building.
+Those two options are the most common airplane hangers design although a few exotic tilt types exist as well.
+Other options are a rolling door that would roll on the ground, or a rolling door that would hang from tracks.

-The most common type of hangar airplane door that we deal with is the bi-fold, so we’ll use this as our example.
-The most important thing with prefab aircraft hangars is carefully calculating the hangar door opening size.
+The most common type of door that we deal with is the bi-fold, so we’ll use this as our example.
+The most important thing with a hangar is to calculate the hangar door opening size carefully.
 You need to estimate the size opening for any future airplanes you might acquire.
+Take for example if we have a Cessna T210F Turbo.
+The wingspan is 36’ 6” (11.13M) and the height is about 9’ 8” (2.95M).
+If you are trying to estimate a door

-If the slope is small for drainage, the tail will only swing up a little.
-If the slope is greater, the tail will swing up a lot.
+The height is another matter.
+If you run the straight math it works out to 2’ 4” which appears to be enough.
+However, when you pull your aircraft out nose first, if it has a tricycle gear like the Cessna 210.
+The slopes of the front apron of concrete right in front of your hangar will make all the difference.
+If the slope is small for drainage the tail will only swing up a little.
+If the slope is greater the tail will swing up a lot.
 It is hard to figure the math until it is built.
-But when designing the metal aircraft hangars, we usually recommend plenty of room so your aircraft can easily clear the tail with a standard slope.
+But when designing the hangar we usually recommend plenty of room so that your aircraft will easily clear the tail with a standard slope.

-For overall height when designing aircraft buildings, I figure the needed door height + door wedge + 1’ of building trim.
+For overall height when designing a building I figure the needed door height + door wedge + 1’ of building trim.
 The door wedge is determined from a table according to the width and other factors.
 If it is a hydraulic style it is only about 9”.
 For our example with the bi-fold, it would be 12’ + 3’ 6” wedge (for that door) and 1’ building trim to equal 19’6“ tall at the sidewalls.
 The slope of the roof doesn’t matter much although 1/12 is usually the least cost.

 Once we have the information for the door size, code, loads, and zip code we are ready to design.
 For our example, we would start with an overall building size of about 52’ (46’ opening + 3’ on each size for frames) by 40’ (our Cessna 210 is 28’ or 8.53M long) by 19’ 6” tall, as explained earlier.